Eadgyth/Programming-Editor/README.md

 A text and code editor with the possibility to easily set up coding projects, first of all for Java.
 Setting a project means that it can be run (or compiled) by built-in functions that are invoked by menu selections, button clicks or with the keyboard.
-Additional project categories are Python, R, Perl and HTML as well as a category 'Custom commands' to define own commands to run own batch files/scripts, for example.
+Additional project categories are C#, Python, R, Perl and HTML as well as a category 'Custom commands' to define own commands to run own batch files/scripts, for example.
 <p>